 An advance directive for mental health care, also known as a durable power of attorney, is a document naming another person (patient advocate) to make mental health choices for you.
 The person you choose will make mental health choices for you if you lose the ability to make informed choices yourself.
 As hard as it is to face these issues, we can help ensure your wishes are honored in the future.
 An advance directive is voluntary.
-Once you define your wishes, the next step can be part of your person-centered planning process.
+TLC can help you find a person who can help you set up an advance directive anytime.